Courier Services and Postal Services: Understand the Differences in Customs Procedures

 Customs Procedures

-Express shipments are typically handled by courier companies, which manage the processes involved in clearing the cargo through specific procedures for fast goods clearance.
+Express shipments are typically handled by courier companies, who manage the processes involved in clearing the cargo through specific procedures for fast goods clearance.

 Postal shipments are subject to traditional customs procedures, which may involve more time and documentation required to obtain clearance.